UK furlough scheme starts to cut back its financial support for businesses

-Employers must pay ten per cent of their furloughed workers' usual wage from 1 July, while the government will continue to pay the other 70 per cent.
+Employers must pay 10 per cent of their furloughed workers' usual wage from 1 July, while the government will continue to pay the other 70 per cent.

 It means staff will continue to receive 80 per cent of their wages.